docker-archive/classicswarm/docs/install-on-aws.md

 | HTTP             | TCP        | 80         | 0.0.0.0/0     |
 | Custom TCP Rule  | TCP        | 2375       | 172.30.0.0/24 |

+Optional: You can also edit the settings of the first EC2 instance you created (the one you used to create the AMI) to become a Swarm node.

 ## Create three instances for etcd discovery backend

 Return to the EC2 Dashboard and launch three instances.